sharproyalz/background-changer-tutorial/3_Lesson/README.md

-## Lesson 1 - Function
+## Lesson 3 - Function

 ### Function

 A function is a block of code designed to perform a particular task.
 Functions are a fundamental building block of JavaScript programming, and they allow you to group code into reusable units.
 Functions can take parameters (inputs), execute a set of statements, and return a value.

-Here's a basic syntax for defining a function in JavaScript:
+Here's a basic syntax for defining a function:

 ```javascript
 function functionName(parameter1, parameter2 /* ... */) {